Reaz2020/visa-world-client/README.md

 Add new visas and visa applications.
 View detailed visa information and its requirements.
 Edit and delete only user-added visas.
-View all user applications and track visa requests.
+View all user applications.
+User can track done applications

 - Animation & Effects: